prokoudine/ardour-tutorial/content/mixing-sessions/using-sends/index.en.md

 above the fader's blue rectangle in the processor box), as discussed in the previous chapter, _Using Plugins_.

-In this example, we have created a mono bus called _Drums_, and added the _ACE Reverb_ plugin to the bus.
+In this example, we have created a stereo bus called _Drums_, and added the _ACE Reverb_ plugin to the bus.

 ![sends1](en/ardour7-ace-reverb-in-mixer-strip.png?height=200)